edsdk/imgpen/README.md

 This code will call ImgPen image editor on specified image and upload result image file when (and if) user clicks save button. `onSave` callback will update your image with new picture.

 You need to have [file uploader](https://npmjs.com/package/@edsdk/file-uploader-server) installed.
 When using ImgPen by free license, it comes as Express service module handling specified URL and uploading files in defined directory.
-For commercial license users PHP, Java and ASP.NET backends are provided as well.
+For commercial license users PHP and Java backends are provided as well.

 ## API